jeannemas/better-json-serializer/README.md

 });
 ```

-> While configuring a property, the correct type must be used, else a `TypeError` error will be thrown.
+> A `TypeError` will be thrown while trying to configure the property with an invalid type.

-> A `ReferenceError` error will be thrown if you try to define a configuration property that does not exist, as the configuration is not available to the plugins.
+> A `ReferenceError` will be thrown if you try to define a configuration property that does not exist.

 ## Using the package